numpy1314/axvisor/Boot-on-rk3588.md

 ## Prepare Linux kernel binary

-Prepare RK3588 SDK following manufacturer's instruction, checkout the Linux kernel repository to this branch: https://github.com/arceos-hypervisor/firefly-linux-bsp/tree/axvisor-wip, then build the kernel.
+Prepare RK3588 SDK following manufacturer's instruction, checkout the Linux kernel repository to this branch: https://github.com/arceos-hypervisor/firefly-linux-bsp/tree/axvisor-rk3588-jd4-rt89, then build the kernel.
+This branch has PREEMPT_RT patches and native SCS, SATA and AHCI support, bootable on both VMs.

 Copy the kernel and ramdisk image to AxVisor directory: